Health Support Services

 How does the Program work?

-Melaleuca is the designated Refugee and Migrant Health Coordinator for the Northern Territory.
+Melaleuca Australia is the designated Refugee and Migrant Health Coordinator for the Northern Territory.
 Our nurses are qualified Registered Nurses who work closely with general practice clinics and hospitals, in accordance with the Australian Health Guidelines, to build stakeholder capacity and ensure increased access to services for our clients.

 As the Refugee and Migrant Health Coordinator, our role is intrinsically diverse and involves the following responsibilities: